ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 * An {{site.data.keyword.cloud_notm}} account.
 If you do not have an account, click [here](https://cloud.ibm.com/) to create one.
 * An instance of [{{site.data.keyword.cloud_notm}} {{site.data.keyword.appconfig_short}}](https://cloud.ibm.com/catalog/services/app-configuration) service.
 * [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).
+* Optionally, if you want to use private endpoint support that is provided by the {{site.data.keyword.cloud_notm}} platform, make sure you [enable VRF and service endpoints](https://cloud.ibm.com/docs/account?topic=account-vrf-service-endpoint&interface=ui).

 ## Installing {{site.data.keyword.appconfig_short}} CLI plug-in
 {: #ac-install-cli}